-The University of Florida will accept its last undergraduate athletic training students in summer 2019, eliminating both the bachelor’s and master’s programs and replacing them with a doctorate program.
+The University of Florida will accept its last undergraduate athletic training students in summer 2019, eliminating the bachelor’s program in athletic training.

 “Our profession nationally is moving toward a professional degree at the master’s level,” she said.

-About 20 students are admitted during the Summer B term and those enrolled in 2019 can expect to receive the same level of education as former students in the program.
+About 20 students are admitted in each BSAT cohort, and those enrolled in 2019 can expect to receive the same level of education as former students in the program.
 The termination of the bachelor’s program will have no impact on those students.

 “We are externally accredited, so we have to make sure that all of the students are receiving all of what’s required from the accreditation,” Tripp said.

 Within the state of Florida, there are 14 athletic training programs.
 The University of South Florida has already transitioned to a professional master’s program.
 According to their websites, the University of Central Florida and the University of North Florida are also transitioning to a master’s program.